 The Memorial and Cultural Program will be funded with a combination of public investment, private funds donated by individuals and groups primarily to the Foundation, and investment that will be made by the cultural institutions that are selected to locate on the site.
-This Partial Action Plan proposes the allocation of up to \$100,000,000 to and for the Foundation.
+The initial Partial Action Plan provided an allocation of up to \$100,000,000 to and for the Foundation.
+The third amendment to the Partial Action Plan provided an additional \$100,000 for these same purposes.
 The Foundation will use its own resources to engage in fundraising for both public sector and private sector funds and individual donations to accomplish its mission.
 No funds proposed in this Partial Action Plan will be used for fundraising efforts.